Explore the maze of Regensburg’s small streets and you’ll be lost in perpetual time travel.

 Why is the Old Town of Regensburg a World Heritage Site?

-It’s the architecture from the 11th to 13th century that really defines how the city looks today, and the main reason that Regensburg was added to the UNESCO World Heritage List in 2006.
+It’s the architecture from the 11th to 13th century that really defines how the city looks today and is the main reason that Regensburg was added to the UNESCO World Heritage List in 2006.

 The small streets and alleys, winding around to new discoveries of public squares and churches, come to an abrupt end at the Danube River.
 This is the northernmost point of the river and it flows wide and strong here.